mnowotnik/biolemmatizer-threadsafe/README.md

 ## TODO

 - biolemmatizer-uima package cannot be built under gradle.
 This is because it requires a plugin to build a UIMA typesystem out of XML descriptors.
-There is a plugin for this in maven, but I was unable to do force gradle's [plugin](https://plugins.gradle.org/plugin/com.dictanova.jcasgen) to work.
+There is a plugin for this in maven, but I was unable to force gradle's [plugin](https://plugins.gradle.org/plugin/com.dictanova.jcasgen) to work.
 If you can make this work, please make a pull request.